ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

          * **Token**: Choose this option if you are using a token for authentication.
       * **Hosting Option**: Select the appropriate hosting type for your Confluence setup:
          * **Cloud**: If your Confluence is hosted on Atlassian’s cloud.
-         * **Server**: If your Confluence is hosted on your own servers or an enterprise environment.
+         * **Server**: If your Confluence is hosted on your own servers or an enterprise environment. **Important Note**: When connecting to Epam's Confluence, ensure you select the **Server** option to establish the correct configuration.
       * **Tools**: Enable the specific tools you need for your integration:
          * **Create page**: Check this to enable page creation in Confluence through Agent.
          * **Page Exists**: Check this to enable checking for existing pages.